drduh/YubiKey-Guide/README.md

 - If you encounter problems connecting to YubiKey with GnuPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.

+- If you see `General key info..: [none]` in card status output - import the public key.

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.
-Another possibility is that there is a problem with the PIN, e.g. it is too short or blocked.
+Another possibility is that there is a problem with the PIN, e.g., it is too short or blocked.

 - If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
 It should blink once when plugged in.